Lynn Shoemakers: 1911 to 1915 – New England League

 For the 1914 season, Arlie Latham was hired to be a coach for Lynn, working under returning manager Patrick "Patsy" Flaherty, as the Lynn "Fighters" continued play in the New England League.
 In June 1914, Latham was released after he run afoul of the entire Lynn team.
 The Associated Press reported that Latham was forced to resign because the Lynn "Players thought he was after manager Flaherty's job and threatened to go on strike unless he was dismissed."
 Latham then finished the 1914 season working as an umpire in the Colonial League after his tenure with Lynn.

 Playing the 1914 New England League season, known as the Lynn "Fighters," Lynn ended the season in fourth place.
 During the season, manager Patsy Flaherty left Lynn in Lynn in July, resigning his post to become a minor league scout for the American League's Boston Red Sox.
 The Lynn Fighters had a 60–62 record to finish in fourth place in the Class B New England League's final standings.
 In the eight-team league, Lynn finished 23.5 games behind the first place Lawrence Barristers.

-On February 10, 1915, Louis Piper was announced as the Lynn manager for the 1915 season.
+On February 10, 1915, Louis Pieper was announced as the Lynn manager for the 1915 season.
 Piper had previously coached Lawrence in New England League play.
 Newspapers called the team "Pipers Pirates."
 The Lynn "Pirates" returned to New England League play in 1915, continuing in the Class B level, eight-team league.
 The Pirates ended the season in third place in the eight-team league.
-Lynn ended the season with a record of 62–57, as Louis Piper served as manager, In the New England League standings, The Pirates finished 15.0 games behind the first place Portland Duffs, who were managed by Baseball Hall of Fame member Hugh Duffy.
+Lynn ended the season with a record of 62–57.
+In the New England League standings, the Pirates finished 15.0 games behind the first place Portland Duffs, who were managed by Baseball Hall of Fame member Hugh Duffy.
 After the 1915 season, the Class B level New England League folded.